On Incidence Algebras and their Representations: Thin representation theory

-Furthermore, one can similarly classify all distributive representations of some acyclic algebra $A$, in terms of their annihilators and first cohomology of the poset associated to the Ext quiver of $A/I$.
+The previous theorem implies that distributive representations of acyclic algebras, as well as thin representations of arbitrary algebras $A$, can be classified in terms of their annihilator $I$ and the first cohomology of the poset associated to the Ext quiver of $A/I$, and yields a complete invariant for such modules.
 The next corollary then follows immediately from these considerations.

-\begin{corollary} Let $A$ be an acyclic algebra (which is basic pointed).
-Then any distributive representation $M$ (equivalently, a thin representation) is completely determined by $I=\ann(M)$ and an element $\alpha\in H^1(\Delta(P_{A/I}),\KK^*)$, where $P_{A/I}$ is the poset associated canonically with the acyclic quiver of the algebra $A/I$.
-Hence, if ${\mathcal D}$ be the set of ideals of $A$ which are annihilators of some distributive representation (equivalently, of some representation with only finitely many invariant subspaces), then the set of distributive representations is in 1-1 correspondence with
+\begin{corollary} Any distributive representation $M$ of an acyclic algebra $A$, and any thin representation $M$ of an arbitrary finite dimensional algebra $A$ (which is basic pointed), is completely determined up to isomorphism by $I=\ann(M)$ and an element $\alpha\in H^1(\Delta(P_{A/I}),\KK^*)$, where $P_{A/I}$ is the poset associated canonically with the acyclic quiver of the algebra $A/I$ (and consequently, $A/I\cong I(P_{A/I})$).
+Hence, if ${\mathcal D}$ be the set of ideals of $A$ which are annihilators of some thin representation (equivalently, a distributive representation when $A$ is acyclic), then the set of distributive (or thin) representations is in 1-1 correspondence with (and is classified by) the set

 \end{corollary}